Expensify/App/contributingGuides/TS_STYLE.md

 <a name="file-organization"></a><a name="1.15"></a>

 - [1.15](#file-organization) **File organization**: In modules with platform-specific implementations, create `types.ts` to define shared types.
 Import and use shared types in each platform specific files.
+Do not use [`satisfies` operator](#satisfies-operator) for platform-specific implementations, always define shared types that complies with all variants.

   > Why?
 To encourage consistent API across platform-specific implementations.
 If you're migrating module that doesn't have a default implement (i.e. `index.ts`, e.g. `getPlatform`), refer to [Migration Guidelines](#migration-guidelines) for further information.